ggloor/CoDaSeq/README.txt

-This is an attempt to put together a complete suite of functions for CoDa analysis of microbiome, transcriptome and metagenome data
+This is the ongoing work to put together a complete suite of functions for CoDa analysis of microbiome, transcriptome and metagenome data

 The code here is in the form of a R markdown documents.

 The major functions are in chunk/codaSeq_functions.R

 tongue_saliva.txt, and tongue_vs_cheek.txt are subsets of the HMP example dataset

+Other datasets will be added.
+There will be datasets for transcriptome, metagenome, selex and 16S rRNA gene tag sequencing